Lucius Septimius Bassianus, from 195 CE: Marcus Aurelius Antoninus Bassianus

 8 April 217 CE

 Caracalla was born on 4 April 188 CE in Lugdunum (today’s Lyon, France) as Lucius Septimius Bassianus.
 Then his name was changed to: Marcus Aurelius Antoninus Bassianus, Marcus Aurelius Severus Antoninus, due to the fact that his father wanted to connect his family with the Antonines.
+Caracalla was the Roman emperor ruling from 211-217 CE.
+He was supported by praetorians and part of the army; he became famous for his cruelty and bloody spectacles.

 Caracalla was the son of Emperor Septimius Severus and Julia Domna.
 His wife from 202 to 205 CE was Publia Fulvia Plautilla, daughter of Plautian – Commander of the Praetorian Guard and Septimius Severus’s favourite.
 Interestingly, Caracalla honestly hated his wife – for unknown reasons.
 After discovering the Plautian’s plot, his daughter was exiled to Lipari and killed c.
 212 CE at the order of Caracalla.
 The relationship was childless.